borg286/sevtech/README.md

 * Magma block/Netherrack over a Lightwell generates Lava for your furnace.

-* You can easily get repairable tinkers tools with mending moss (right click a moss ball on a bookcase + have 10 levels to give up) and copper parts which causes lots of exp drops (when mining stone for example)
+* You can easily get repairable tinkers tools with mending moss (right click a moss ball on a bookshelf + have 10 levels to give up) and copper parts which causes lots of exp drops (when mining stone for example)

 * Another alternative to using Mending Moss is to have a part made of Steeleaf, from The Twilight Forest.
 It's got great stats for Bows and Bolts, and it adds the Modifiers Twilit and Synergy.
 Twilit buffs damage outside of the Twilight Forest, and Synergy auto-repairs the tool for free as long as there are Steeleafs in your hotbar, with faster repair on how large your stack is.
 It doesn’t consume them and saves you a modifier slot